rdmsr/turtle/README.md

 # Turtle
 <div align="center">
 	<blockquote>
-	A little shell for scheme enthusiasts
+	🐢 A little shell for scheme enthusiasts
 	</blockquote>
 </div>

-turtle is a shell that is written in C and is extensible in scheme.
+Turtle is a little shell that is written in C and is extensible in scheme/guile.